cloudfoundry/docs-bosh/content/init-external-ip.md

----
-title: Expose Director on a public IP
----

 It's strongly recommended to not allow ingress traffic to the Director VM via public IP.
 One way to achieve that is to use a [jumpbox](terminology.md#jumpbox) to access internal networks.

 If you do have a jumpbox consider using [CLI tunneling functionality](cli-tunnel.md) instead of running CLI from the jumpbox VM.